 The Magic School Bus Gets Ants in Its Pants

 What's the best way to get to know ants better?
 The Magic School Bus kids watch ants and figure out what they're doing.
-Your kids can observe ants by making them a temporary ant colony.

 - Grades: PreK–K, 1–2, 3–5